AndreaSilva/LSB/Piloto_Dengue/data/Base_Datos/Base_Datos_Dengue/README.md

 ### Description ###

-The database "bd_Dengue" contain all the cases registered of the Dengue virus in the GenBank database until September of 2016 generated on the search of key word "Dengue virus[organism]" with Rentrez package in R.
+The database "bd_Dengue" contains all the cases registered of the Dengue virus in the GenBank database until September of 2016 generated on the search of the keyword "Dengue virus[organism]" with Rentrez package in R.

-This database have description of the serotype, genotype, gen, country (with geographic coordinates), localization (with geographic coordinates), and date of every cases.
+This database  has the description of the serotype, genotype, gen, country (with geographic coordinates), localization (with geographic coordinates), and date of every case.

 The database is part of a research about Dengue virus genetics distances using free alignment methods. and their relation with the time and geographic development in the Systematics and Biogeographic laboratory of the Industrial University of Santander, Colombia.

 ----------------

-The database have the next variables:
+The database has the next variables:

 **1.** accession number (`N_Accesion`):
- This column contain the accession number of each case.
+ This column contains the accession number of each case.

 **2.** gb title (`Title`):
- This column have the title of gb for each accession number
+ This column has the title of gb for each accession number

 **3.** serotype (`Serotype`):
- This column contain the serotype reported for GenBank for each case:
+ This column contains the serotype reported for GenBank for each case:

  - Chimeric --> Sequences quimeric designated by NCBI.
  - Clone --> Sequences Clone designated by NCBI.